 Most visitors will likely arrive on your home page, and several things need to happen in just a few seconds.
-Unless the visitor was searching specifically for your company, then they should be able to make these three connections in 5 to 7 seconds:
+Unless the visitor was searching specifically for your company, then they should be able to make these three connections in five to seven seconds:

 Now that you know what the bounce rate is, here are some ways you can reduce your bounce rate: